Skip site navigation (1)Skip section navigation (2)

 md5-base64, md5-base64-raw, whirlpool, sha512, sha256, sha1, tiger.

-Pull encrypted password from the shadow file
+Pull encrypted password from the shadow file.

-Assign the user to a client group.
+Assign the user to a client.

 Set the maximum mail quota in <bytes>B, <kbytes>K, or <mbytes>M,